Thrawn trilogy: Adaptations

-Denis Lawson, who portrayed Wedge Antilles in the original Star Wars trilogy, narrates the abridged audiobook of Heir to the Empire, and Anthony Daniels, who portrayed C-3PO in every Star Wars film, narrates Dark Force Rising and The Last Command.
+Denis Lawson, who portrayed Wedge Antilles in the original Star Wars trilogy and Star Wars: The Rise of Skywalker, narrates the abridged audiobook of Heir to the Empire.
+Anthony Daniels, who portrayed C-3PO in ten live-action Star Wars films, and one animated film narrates Dark Force Rising and The Last Command.
 Lucasfilm and Varèse Sarabande Records producer Robert Townson discussed the creation of a score to promote the trilogy.
 All three books were adapted as comic books by Dark Horse Comics between 1995 and 1998.
 The series was divided into six issues per book, written by Mike Baron, who says, "I didn't invent any language.
 All the language is Zahn's."
 The first volume was illustrated by French artists Olivier Vatine and Fred Blanchard, the second by Terry Dodson and Kevin Nowlan, and the third by Edvin Biuković and Eric Shanower.
 The entire trilogy was collected in 2009 as a single graphic novel.
-In 2011 a 20-year anniversary edition of the book was published, which included an introduction and annotations by Timothy Zahn, commentary by Lucasfilm and Del Rey books, and a new novella centred around the character of Thrawn.
+In 2011, a 20-year anniversary edition of the book was published, which included an introduction and annotations by Timothy Zahn, commentary by Lucasfilm and Del Rey books, and a new novella centered around the character of Thrawn.
+For the trilogy's 20th anniversary, Heir to the Empire, Dark Force Rising and The Last Command would be granted brand new unabridged audiobook productions, narrated by Marc Thompson and featuring official Star Wars music and sound effects.

 Each novel in the trilogy had its own Star Wars role-playing game sourcebook created for it by West End Games.
 When the rules for the Star Wars RPG changed the three volumes were collected into one book for the entire Thrawn trilogy which also served as a second edition to the original three sourcebooks.
-According to Zahn, the writing of the trilogy was coordinated with preexisting West End Games materials (at the behest of Lucasfilm), and that "They filled in a bunch of gaps I hadn't got around to filling in."
+According to Zahn, the writing of the trilogy was coordinated with preexisting West End Games materials (at the behest of Lucasfilm).
+Also, "They filled in a bunch of gaps I hadn't got around to filling in."